 Phthalates are a group of synthetic chemicals extensively used as plasticizers in a wide range of consumer products, including plastics and personal care items.
 Their widespread use has resulted in pervasive environmental contamination, particularly in aquatic ecosystems (Net et al., 2015; Paluselli et al., 2018).
 Among the various phthalates, Di(2-ethylhexyl) phthalate (DEHP), Dibutyl phthalate (DBP), and Diethyl phthalate (DEP) are notably ubiquitous due to their extensive applications in industry and consumer products (Gao & Wen, 2016; Zhang et al., 2021).

 Phthalates are well-documented endocrine disruptors, capable of interfering with hormonal balance and causing adverse health effects in both humans and wildlife (Kay et al., 2014; Wang et al., 2019).
-In aquatic environments, fish are particularly vulnerable to phthalate exposure, which can lead to a range of physiological and biochemical disturbances.
+In aquatic environments, fish are particularly vulnerable to phthalate exposure, which can lead to a range of physiological and biochemical disturbances, especially (name some).
 Previous studies have highlighted the impact of phthalates on various aspects of fish biology, including reproduction, growth, and metabolic processes (Oehlmann et al., 2009; Liu et al., 2020).

 Labeo rohita, commonly known as Rohu, is a freshwater fish of considerable ecological and economic importance in South Asia.
 As a model organism, Labeo rohita provides valuable insights into the environmental stress responses of fish (Sarkar et al., 2005).
 Metabolic parameters such as glucose and cholesterol levels serve as critical biomarkers for assessing stress responses in fish.
 Glucose is a primary energy source, and its levels can indicate alterations in metabolic and stress pathways (Mommsen et al., 1999).
 Similarly, cholesterol is an essential component of cellular membranes and is involved in steroidogenesis; its levels can reflect disruptions in lipid metabolism and endocrine function (Tocher, 2003).